flecoqui/load-testing/README.md

         - percentage(error) > {errorPercentage}
 ```

-The pipeline or the github action will automatically replace those variables with their respective pipeline or github action input variables.
+The pipeline or the GitHub action will automatically replace those variables with their respective pipeline or GitHub action input variables.
 For instance, below the Azure DevOps step which will update the Load Testing configuration file:

 ```yml